jeffreykegler/hoonlint/misc/whitespace.md

 * A TISTIS,
   aligned one stop after the anchor column.

-* A vertical gap.
-  Its inter-comment column should be the anchor column.
+* A vertical gap, with comments at the the anchor column.
-  Its pre-comment column should be undefined.

 * A tail, aligned at the anchor column.